Kanshar/hello-world/Github.md

  - Merge the pull request

 Delete the branch
- - delete the branch if after confirming all changes are available in master branch.
+ - delete the branch after confirming that all changes are available in master branch.

 Further edits in the same branch
  - new merges require new pull requests.